PRELIMINARY PROGRAMME

 3.2.
 Selecting MLCC's That Meet High Reliability Requirements of Medical Implantable Devices

-Speaker: Victor Lu; Knowles Precision Devices
+Speaker: Samuel Dowrick; Knowles Precision Devices

 Designing medical implantable devices for high reliability is crucial for a variety of reasons.
 Since patient safety is paramount, any precautions to reduce the possibility of potentially life-threatening malfunctions, recalls, and replacement surgeries are necessary.
 And, beyond preventing patient safety issues, there may also be severe economic and legal implications for device manufacturers if an implantable device fails.
 To ensure that these components are manufactured to meet medical implantable application standards, proper screening and high reliability design is required.
 Both aspects are critical when choosing components implemented into the human body.